 Are you willing to share information about your illness when it causes a delay in the project?

 Are you accepting phone calls, video calls or live meetings as a means of client communication?
-You're not obliged to do any of them, you know.
+You’re not obliged to do them, you know.

 Are you sending holiday or birthday cards to your clients?

 Are you giving discounts to new clients, repeat clients, on special occasions, or not at all?

 Are you willing to share information and photos of yourself, your family or pets on your blog and social media?